Can eDiscovery Costs Be Reimbursed?

 If you need expert assistance with eDiscovery matters, especially when dealing with non-English documents or media, contact Legal Language Services.

-LLS has a wealth of experience in dealing with all aspects of international judicial assistance, in areas such as international service of process, translation, interpretation and the taking of evidence abroad, including eDiscovery.
+LLS has a wealth of experience in dealing with all aspects of international judicial assistance, in areas such as international service of process, translation, interpretation and the taking of evidence abroad.
 Let us assist you in the often complex, confusing and rapidly-changing world of international litigation.